hpxmlwg/hpxml/guide/source/program_administrator/opportunities_benefits.rst

    exchange between market actors.

-Once adopted, HPXML has the potential to dramatically lower costs in a wide range of areas because software vendors can use off-the-shelf solutions that they have already developed, rather than building new systems for each client.
+Once adopted, HPXML has the potential to dramatically lower costs in a wide range of areas as software vendors can use off-the-shelf solutions that they have already developed, rather than building new systems for each client.
-If this is done in coordination with other HPXML jurisdiction [WHAT IS AN HPXML JURISDICTION?
-SHOULD THIS SAY PROGRAM JURISDICTION?
-IF NOT, HPXML JURISDICTION NEEDS TO BE DEFINED.], it can not only lower operational costs, but give you access to a wide range of new opportunities to help grow your local energy efficiency marketplace.
+If this is done in coordination with other programs, utilities, and governments implementing HPXML, it can not only lower operational costs, but give you access to a wide range of new opportunities to help grow your local energy efficiency marketplace.
 While these opportunities are expansive, it is important to remember that you don't